Eight Steps to Enrollment

 • CDCO will send you a training completion letter once your case manager approves your ASMP.

-• CDCO will then send your approved ASMP and enrollment paperwork to your selected FMS provider.
+• CDCO will send your approved paperwork to your selected FMS provider.

 6. Enroll with your FMS